yass-mhl/exercice-js/README.md

 # exercice-js
-Realization of basic exercises in JavaScript from a UdeMy course
+Realization of basic exercises in JavaScript from a Udemy course